 She earned a bachelor’s degree in journalism and master's in American history with a specialization in environmental history, both from the University of Florida.
 In 2004, she was awarded a Knight-Wallace Fellowship at the University of Michigan, where she spent a year studying freshwater supply.

-She lives in Gainesville, Florida, with her husband, speechwriter Aaron Hoover and their son and daughter.
+She teaches environmental journalism at UF in Gainesville, where she lives with her husband, speechwriter Aaron Hoover and their son and daughter.